 Consider these questions before you go:

-- How many BTUs does my tiny house heating system need where I will be living or travelling?
+- How many BTUs does my tiny house heating system need where I will be living or traveling?

 - Will I be needing off-grid or grid-tied power?